inBeat/inbeat-website/content/top-influencers/instagram/health/indonesia/jakarta/_index.md

 ---
-title: Top 10 Health Instagram Influencers In Jakarta In 2023
+title: Top 10 Health Instagram Influencers In Jakarta In 2024
 description: >-
-  Find top health Instagram influencers in Jakarta in 2023.
-Most popular hashtags: #health #jakarta #healthylifestyle.
+  Find top health Instagram influencers in Jakarta in 2024.
+Most popular hashtags: #indonesia #fashion #health.
 platform: Instagram
-hits: 48
+hits: 50
-text_top: Identify the best Instagram profiles on inBeat.
+text_top: Discover the best Instagram profiles on inBeat.
-text_bottom: Our search engine holds 48 Instagram influencers like this in Jakarta, Indonesia for you to contact.
+text_bottom: inBeat holds 50 Instagram influencers like this in Jakarta, Indonesia for you to connect with.
 profiles:
   - username: "yessiangg"
     fullname: >-